restfb/restfb.github.io/_includes/documentation/messenger-welcome.md

 A special use case for the new messages is the welcome message.
-You can set a special message on a page that is send as soon as a new user starts a conversation with your page.
+You can set a special message on a page that is sent as soon as a new user starts a conversation with your page.

 This welcome message contains three parameters: `setting_type`, `thread_state` and `call_to_actions`.

-Facebook expects that `setting_type` and `thread_state` are used as they define in the documentatio and you should not modify them.
-Only the `call_to_actions` is the parameter that you have to change modify the welcome message.
+Facebook expects that `setting_type` and `thread_state` are used as they are defined in the documentation and you should not modify them.
+Only `call_to_actions` is a parameter that you have to change to modify the welcome message.
 It's a list of messages and these messages may be created as explained in the chapters above.

 Now we dive into coding.
 We configure a welcome message and send it to Facebook.